Explicit coverings of families of elliptic surfaces by squares of curves: Statement of results

 We have focused on the special case of K3 surfaces in part because they are well known surfaces.
 We are cognizant of the fact that there may be other surfaces that have interesting geometric or arithmetic properties that come up in (generalizations of) our construction.
 In particular, it would be interesting to see if the elliptic surfaces we construct for arbitrary values of $n$ encode any useful arithmetic data.

 We now state our main results with some preliminary definitions.
-Throughout the paper we work over a field $k$ of characteristic not $2$ or $3$. \begin{defn} Let $L_2$ be the Picard lattice of a K3 surface with an elliptic fibration with one $\tD_4$ and nine $\tA_1$ fibres and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$, such that there is a generator of the Mordell-Weil group modulo torsion that passes through the zero component of the $\tD_4$ fibre and the nonzero component of every $\tA_1$ fibre. \end{defn}
+Throughout the paper we work over a field $k$ of characteristic not $2$ or $3$. \begin{defn} Let $\H$ be the lattice spanned by $x, y$ with $x^2 = 0$, $x \cdot y = 1$, $y^2 = -2$; we often refer to $\H$ as the {\em hyperbolic plane}.
+Let $L_1$ be the Picard lattice of a K3 surface with an elliptic fibration with one $\tD_4$ and nine $\tA_1$ fibres and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$, such that there is a generator of the Mordell-Weil group modulo torsion that passes through the zero component of the $\tD_4$ fibre and the nonzero component of every $\tA_1$ fibre.
+Let $\Lambda_1$ be the essential lattice of $L_1$, namely $L_1$ modulo the sublattice (isometric to $\H$) spanned by the classes of the fibre and the zero section. \end{defn}

+\begin{defn} Let $X, X'$ be K3 surfaces.
+We say that $X$ and $X'$ are {\em isogenous} if there is a finite sequence $X = X_0, X_1, \dots, X_n = X'$ of K3 surfaces such that, for all $0 \le i < n$, there exists a rational map of finite degree from $X_i$ to $X_{i+1}$ or from $X_{i+1} \to X_i$.
+For a prime $p$ we say that $X$ and $X'$ are {\em $p$-isogenous} if there exist elliptic fibrations $\pi: X \to \P^1$ and $\pi': X \to \P^1$ such that the generic fibres are $p$-isogenous elliptic curves; this implies that there exist maps of degree $p$ from $X$ to $X'$ and from $X'$ to $X$.
+In the case $p = 2$, the existence of a rational $2$-torsion section on $X$ gives an involution~$\iota: X \to X$ by which the quotient is birationally equivalent to $X'$; this is sometimes known as a {\em van Geemen-Sarti involution}. \end{defn}